 Experience Nebraska's sandhill crane migration

-Every March, more than half a million sandhill cranes visit Nebraska’s Platte River Valley to rest and refuel before continuing their journey.
+Every March, roughly a million sandhill cranes visit Nebraska’s Platte River Valley to rest and refuel before continuing their journey.
 As the sun rises, listen to the sound of thousands of birds waking up for the day or view the cranes at sunset as they return to the river for the night.
 Here are a few ways to experience the sandhill crane migration in Nebraska this year.

 Take a guided tour with Rowe Sanctuary in Gibbon and experience the cranes at sunrise or sunset from viewing blinds.
 Rowe Sanctuary also has a crane cam covering a 5-mile stretch of the Platte River that you can watch at all hours of the day.